How To Pay Less IBI Tax On Your Property In Spain

 Any discount won’t be automatically applied, you’ll have to request it in order for it to be included in the following year’s bill.

-If you’ve installed solar panels then the Town Hall is authorised to offer a discount of up to 50%.
-This discount is normally applied for each of the three years following installation.
+If you’ve installed solar panels then the Town Hall is authorised to offer a discount.
+This discount could be up to 50% off your bill and is normally applied for three years following installation.

 Listed buildings (patrimonio historico) or those that pay a very small IBI tax (up to around 12€) are exempt from payment.
 Also properties that have suffered from some type of natural disaster (such as storm or earthquake damage) could be exempt for a period.